 - and if unwell, avoid contact with others (touching, kissing, hugging, and other intimate contact)

-It is important to remember that most people displaying symptoms such as fever, cough, sore throat or tiredness are likely suffering with a cold or other respiratory illness—not COVID-19.
+It is important to remember that most people displaying symptoms such as fever, cough, sore throat or tiredness are likely suffering from a cold or other respiratory illness—not COVID-19.

 For the latest advice, information and resources, go to www.health.gov.au or call the National Coronavirus Health Information Line on 1800 020 080.
 It operates 24 hours a day, seven days a week.
 If you require translating or interpreting services, call 131 450.

 If you have concerns about your health, please speak to a doctor by calling your GP ahead of a visit to seek advice.
-If you have any questions, or would like further information about Rosha Aged Care's response to the COVID-19 situation and the measures we are undertaking, please call the facility where your loved one or friend is residing
+If you have any questions, or would like further information about Ashman Grove and Semaphore Residential Aged Care's response to the COVID-19 situation and the measures we are undertaking, please call the facility where your loved one or friend is residing

 We anticipate that this situation may last for some time and are making provision to facilitate visits in line with legislative changes.